Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

       * Removed section instructing robot to move within the line detection method
   * 09/03/2023: Fixed doubling back if off course.
       * If the robot becomes 'off-course' but an obstacle is between it and the ideal path then it continues as normal until past the obstacle
+  * 10/03/2023: Fixed issues with robot seeing through walls
+      * Added method to prevent movement that results in moving through walls
+      * Changed logic for determining which direction to move when an object is found

 # TODO